-The investment universe of the Fund comprises the world's largest public companies in developed global markets.
-The Resource Efficiency Factor Score is generated through the Investment Manager's MoRE Model which calculates scores on a systematic basis using a proprietary resource efficiency valuation metric derived from observed amounts of energy consumed, water use, and waste created relative to revenue generated for each company in the global large cap universe.
+The investment universe of the Fund comprises the world's largest public companies listed or traded in, or with substantial operations in, Emerging Markets.
+The Resource Efficiency Factor Score is generated through the Investment Manager's MoRE Model which calculates scores on a systematic basis using a proprietary resource efficiency valuation metric derived from observed amounts of energy consumed, water use, and waste created relative to revenue generated for each company in the global large cap Emerging Markets universe.
 The Resource Efficiency Factor Score is used to maximise the Fund's exposure to resource efficient public companies.
-The Fund maximises its exposure to resource efficient public companies which have significant reduction in its environmental footprint across carbon emissions, water consumption and waste creation.
-The level of environmental footprint reduction is linked to the risk tolerance of the Fund.

 The MoRE Model will analyse the disclosing universe of public companies contained within the Benchmark that disclose sufficiently on their GHG Equivalent Emissions, waste creation and water consumption, in the public domain through their annual reports and sustainability reports; this data is checked for completeness and accuracy and then entered into the MoRE Model database making it part of the disclosing universe of stocks).
 The specialist research team at the Investment Manager assesses, corrects, normalises and collates resource efficiency data from large corporates as its core function.
 Data runs through a statistical check on both absolute quantities and intensities.
-Significant data variations and anomalies with respect to previous years are automatically selected for manual analysis: annual and semi-annual sustainability reports are then researched to validate or correct the original source information.
+Significant data variations and anomalies with respect to previous years are automatically selected for manual analysis: annual and semiannual sustainability reports are then researched to validate or correct the original source information.